-Sanding, painting, or applying solvent or fillers is a daily duty of professional and practicing collision repair technicians.
-But no technician or hobbyist should ever put their health in danger for the perfect paint job.
+When it comes to auto body painting there’s sanding, painting, and applying solvent or fillers as daily duties of professional and practicing collision repair technicians.
+But no automotive technician or hobbyist should ever put their health in danger for the perfect paint job.

 Before you load your spray gun, remember the following:

 Auto body paints and solvents contain harmful chemicals known as volatile organic compounds (VOC) that are immediately released into the air when a paint can is opened.
 Even after the job is complete, these vapors can stick around for up to 3 days.

 While shop spray booths must meet strict standards for ventilation, DIY-ers should never paint in an enclosed space.
 Paint on a dry day, keep your garage door open, and equip windows with box fans that will aid in removing harmful fumes from the work area.

 The auto body industry mandates the use of a respirator anytime you paint with a spray gun.
 An air-supplied respirator is the top choice of auto body shops.

 In second place is a cartridge-based respirator that filters out chemicals before you breathe in.
 When filters are changed on a routine basis, cartridge respirators are a safe option.

 Professionals working in shops are required by law to be test fitted for their respirator to ensure the correct fit and optimal protection.

 3. Cover Exposed Skin